 - Web fonts

-The following assessments will test your understanding of the text styling techniques covered in the guides above.
+The following assessment will test your understanding of the text styling techniques covered in the guides above.

 - Typesetting a community school homepage